SCC's Copyright Office

 Copyright Resources

-Campus Guide to Copyright Compliance (from Copyright Clearance Center)
+Campus Guide to Copyright Compliance (Copyright Clearance Center)

 Copyright Exceptions for Education